 In Lean Startup business terms a ‘Minimum Viable Product’ or MVP has the bare minimum features for launch.
-MVP’s are cheaper to create, net early sales, and offer feedback from your audience.
-If it doesn’t fly, you haven’t lost much.
+MVPs are cheaper to create, net early sales, and offer feedback from your audience.
+If it doesn’t fly, you haven’t lost so much.
 From your MVP you measure, learn and update.

-Same goes for a ‘Minimum Loveable Website’.
-It has all the basics to start building an audience.
-Celebrate this step, gather feedback, and plan improvements to make it even more loveable.
-Let it grow organically, and escape the perfectionism trap!
+Same goes for a ‘Minimum Lovable Website’.
+It has all the basics to start building an audience. 🍾 Celebrate 🥂 this step, gather feedback, and plan improvements to make it even more lovable.
+Let it grow organically, and escape the perfectionism trap.

 And whatever you do, don’t forget to hit ‘Publish’.

 “Perfection is illusory in the first place, ask any developer, marketer or digital person worth listening to.